stonehe/ansible-oracle-java-rpm/README.md

-# Ansible Role for installing Oracle JDK on RHEL systems
+# Ansible Role for installing Oracle JDK on RHEL

 This role installs the Oracle JDK from Red Hat package repos, uses Alternatives to set it as default, and applies the JCE policy fix.